bordoley/reactive-js/docs/interfaces/containers.Map.md

 ▸ **map**<`TA`, `TB`\>(`mapper`, `options?`): [`ContainerOperator`](../modules/containers.md#containeroperator)<`C`, `TA`, `TB`\>

-Returns a ContainerOperator that applies the `mapper` function to each value produced by the source.
+Returns a ContainerOperator that applies the `mapper` function to each value emitted by the source.

 **`Typeparam`**